browserify/browserify/readme.markdown

 ## multiple bundles

-If browserify finds a `require` function already defined in the page scope, it will fall back to that function if it didn't find any matches in its own set of bundled modules.
+If browserify finds a `require`d function already defined in the page scope, it will fall back to that function if it didn't find any matches in its own set of bundled modules.